rjdurlin42/mariokartrev_2_team_4/README.md

 ## Project Demonstration & Images

-We plan on posting a link to a video showcasing the Mario Kart Bike, as well as images of the project when production is completed.
-Here is the link for the video https://youtu.be/U-ZlnsXUXpw.
+Here is the link for the video showcasing the Mario Kart Bike https://youtu.be/U-ZlnsXUXpw.

 ## About Us